Famous puppeteers. Toys for adults. Dreams of Harlequin

 Creative Union of Artists of Russia (TSHR)

-The most interesting event for puppeteers and connoisseurs of this art is the annual exhibition - a bright, colorful, and truly fabulous show takes place in Moscow for the eighth time.
-I want to note that on Sunday, the 17th is the last day.
+The most interesting event for puppeteers and connoisseurs of this creativity is the annual exhibition - a bright, colorful, and truly fabulous show taking place in Moscow for the eighth time.
+I would like to note that Sunday, the 17th, is the last day.

-As they used to call into tents with spectacular performances: “Hurry to see!”
+As they used to invite people into tents with spectacular performances: “Hurry to see”!

-4 thousand square meters of the prestigious exhibition hall in the center of the capital is occupied by the exposition of the best doll artists from around the world: 26 countries, hundreds of authors, thousands of dolls, Teddy bears, installations and projects created specifically for this show.
+4 thousand square meters of a prestigious exhibition hall in the center of the capital is occupied by an exhibition of the best doll artists from all over the world: 26 countries, hundreds of authors, thousands of dolls, Teddy bears, installations and projects created specifically for this show.

-Every year, the organizers of the exhibition choose dolls that show off on the posters of the event.
-This year, the “faces of the exhibition” are the works of Hildegard Günzel – Magi and Allure dolls.
+Every year, the organizers of the exhibition select dolls that appear on the event posters.
+This year, the “faces of the exhibition” were the works of Hildegard Günzel - the dolls Magie and Allure.
 These beautiful fairies have their own story, invented by the author, according to which they came to the world of people to teach them how to become better and kinder.

 I'll show you a few.

-Hildegard Günzel is one of the most famous and eminent puppet masters of our time.
-Having a diploma from the German School of Fashion, she became interested in dolls and their design; her first works were dolls-decorations on a string.
-The theme captivated the designer: Gyuntsel began to work with plaster, later she became interested in puppets and a boudoir doll.
-Her current technique is painting on white porcelain with a special wax coating, with which Günzel achieves a stunning naturalism - "know-how" and the secret of a master.
+Hildegard Gunzel is one of the most famous and eminent puppeteers of our time.
+With a diploma from the German Fashion School, she developed a passion for dolls and doll design; her first works were dolls-decorations on a cord.
+The theme captivated the designer: Gunzel began working with plaster, and later became interested in puppets and boudoir dolls.
+Her current technique is painting on white porcelain using a coating of special wax, with which Günzel achieves stunning naturalism - the know-how and secret of a master.

 Boudoir doll Mikaela (92 cm), master Anna Terekhova

-From year to year, the exhibition exhibits the works of laureates of the Pandora Platinum Prize, the founders of which are the Foundation for the Culture of Support and Encouragement of the Development of the Puppet Theater "Puppets of the World".
-The award is intended to reflect the path passed by the masters in order to evaluate the contribution of each artist to puppetry.
+From year to year, the exhibition exhibits works by laureates of the Pandora Platinum Prize, the founders of which are the Foundation for the Culture of Support and Encouragement of the Development of the Puppet Theater “Dolls of the World”.
+The award is designed to reflect the path traveled by the masters in order to evaluate the contribution of each artist to puppetry.

-The Hazeki Office team presents a new exposition of the strongest Japanese puppeteers UNIQUE DOLL ART.
+The Hazeki Office team presents a new exhibition of the strongest Japanese puppeteers UNIQUE DOLL ART.

-Master Olga Sidorova in her project ZODIAC presents 12 porcelain dolls, each of which is based on paintings by Peter Lowman.
-Each sign of the zodiac expresses the individuality of a person and symbolizes his soul and emotions - this is what the artist tried to reflect in her works.
+Master Olga Sidorova in her project ZODIAC presents 12 porcelain dolls, each of which is based on the paintings of Peter Lowman.
+Each zodiac sign expresses a person’s individuality and symbolizes his soul and emotions - this is what the artist tried to reflect in her works.

 Olga Sidorova, ZODIAC project